Hugo Torres, Nicaragua ex-rebel leader Ortega jailed, dies

-Torres was the first of a large group of opposition leaders rounded up in a 2021 crackdown to die; it was unclear if his death was hastened by conditions in prison.
+Torres was the first of a large group of opposition leaders rounded up in a 2021 crackdown to die.
+It was unclear if his death was hastened by conditions in prison.
+He died at a hospital in Managua, the capital, “of illnesses he had,” according to a statement by government prosecutors.

-Torres was a leading commander of the 1970s Sandinista revolution who broke with President Daniel Ortega more than 20 years ago to found the Sandinista Renovation Movement.
+Torres was a leading commander of the 1970s Sandinista revolution who broke with Ortega more than 20 years ago to found the Sandinista Renovation Movement.

 Torres was one of 46 opposition figures and presidential hopefuls jailed by Ortega in May and June, to clear the way for his almost unopposed re-election on Nov.
 7.